bylexus/pcms/doc/site/architecture/index.md

 This **Markdown** file is processed using the 'base-template.html' template file
 ```

-1. All variables from `variables.yaml` files in the hierarchy from this file's folder up to the root folder are
-   merged into the `variables` map.
-2. The YAML Frontmatter is extracted from the Markdown file, and merged with the `variables` map
+1. The YAML Frontmatter is extracted from the Markdown file.
+Metadata is available via the `page.Metadata` template object.
-3. The `template` variable defines the used pongo2 template file: The (processed) contents of this file is available as `content` variable.
+2. The `template` variable defines the used pongo2 template file: The (processed) contents of this file is available as `content` variable.
    For example, the `base-template` file may look as follows:

 ```html